curiosag/StackOverflowStrategies/README.md

 ## When answering

 - **LEGIT** edit posts.
-You're entitled to do so from the start, each accepted edit earns you +2
+You're entitled to do so from the start, each accepted edit earns you +2.
+Easy wins are code formatting, weeding out non-gender-neutral addressing of the audience ("Hello, guys"), adding detailed information ("I'm using a scanner" -> "I'm using java.util.Scanner") or setting stuff straight ("I'm using an array" -> its often an ArrayList actually) and re-tagging the post (e.g. 'java' confused with 'javascript')

 - **LEGIT** Be fast, be first.
 Have your IDE up and running and google's search page open.
 Make a quick solution and put it out.
 Later posts fare worse.